Adact-NGN/priskalkulator-service/README.md

 flush privileges;
 ```
 ### WSL2 for Windows users
-For information on how to installing WSL2 for Windows with desired distro: https://learn.microsoft.com/en-us/windows/wsl/install
+For information on how to install WSL2 for Windows with desired distro: (WSL install)[https://learn.microsoft.com/en-us/windows/wsl/install]

 1. wsl --install
 2. wls